Jeremiah 12

 When God’s covenant people persist in rebellion, the blessings of belonging to Him are withdrawn and judgment falls upon both the people and the land.

-8 My heritage has become to me as a lion in the forest.
-She has uttered her voice against me.
-Therefore I have hated her.
+8 My inheritance has become to Me like a lion in the forest.
+She has roared against Me; therefore I hate her.

-9 Is my heritage to me as a speckled bird of prey?
-Are the birds of prey against her all around?
-Go, assemble all the animals of the field.
-Bring them to devour.
+9 Is not My inheritance to Me like a speckled bird of prey with other birds of prey circling against her?
+Go, gather all the beasts of the field; bring them to devour her.

 Many shepherds ruin the vineyard and turn the pleasant field into a desolate wasteland.